rokmohar/alexa-assistant/readme.md

 6. The Google API only supports the US version of the Google Assistant and is US English only, however it will still work in other countries.
 Local services *should* work if you set a home/work addresses in your google account as per the instructions here:- https://support.google.com/maps/answer/3093979?co=GENIE.Platform%3DDesktop&hl=en

 ### PRIVACY WARNING.
 IN ORDER FOR THIS SKILL TO WORK THE LAST RESPONSE FROM GOOGLE MUST BE MADE AVAILABLE AS A PUBLICLY ACCESSIBLE MP3 FILE.
-THIS IS STORED IN AN AWS S3 BUCKET UNDER YOUR CONTROL AND IT IS RECOMMENDED THAT THIS BUCKET IS GIVEN A RANDOMISED NAME TO MINIMISE THE CHANCES OF SOMEONE STUMBLING ON IT.
+THIS IS STORED IN AN AWS S3 BUCKET UNDER YOUR CONTROL AND IT IS GIVEN A RANDOMISED NAME TO MINIMISE THE CHANCES OF SOMEONE STUMBLING ON IT.
 IF THIS IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL!!!
+SEE S3

 ## Credits